Joice Hasselmann: Positions

 In August 2016, Hasselmann was invited by the lawyer Janaína Paschoal to accompany the testimony of then-president Dilma Rousseff during her impeachment process.
 Hasselmann actively participated in Rousseff's impeachment.
 In the same month, Hasselmann was a signatory to a letter addressed to the United Nations, in response to the letter sent by the former President of Brazil Luiz Inácio Lula da Silva to the intergovernmental organization.
-Lula's letter was sent to denounce supposed irregularities that he suffered in his criminal process, accusing the judge Sérgio Moro of the responsibility.
+Lula's letter was sent to denounce supposed irregularities that he suffered in his criminal process, accusing the judge Sergio Moro of the responsibility.

 In October 2016, Hasselmann participated in the special commission of the Chamber of Deputies that analyzed the 10 Measures against corruption.
 Hasselmann, as a guest, quoted surveys showing 200 billion reais deflected by corruption in Brazil and said that the country "has, yes, a culture of impunity ...
 Corruption kills and has to be treated as a heinous crime.
 It has to give way".
 Hasselmann expressed full support for the anti-corruption measures proposed by the Federal Public Ministry.

 In March 2017, she participated as one of the leaders of the demonstrations in Copacabana, southern zone of Rio de Janeiro, in support of Police Operation "Car Wash" carried out by the Federal Police of Brazil, and to require the end of the guarantees and special privileges that the Brazilian Parliament politicians have when they are sued, called "Fórum Especial" in Brazil.
-Prior to this protest, Hasselmann recorded several videos in defense of the Police's operation, the judge Sérgio Moro and the Federal Police.
+Prior to this protest, Hasselmann recorded several videos in defense of the Police's operation, the judge Sergio Moro and the Federal Police.
 In July 2016, she published a book about Moro and Operation "Car Wash".

 In August 2017, Hasselmann was invited by Jane Silva, president of the International Community Brazil & Israel, to attend a cultural and diplomatic event in Jerusalem.
 At the event, Hasselmann spoke on behalf of the Brazilian people, asking the Israeli authorities for forgiveness for the aggression that the Brazilian government made against Israel at UNESCO.
 In Jerusalem she said that "Brazil is for Israel, no one can tear the Bible" ("O Brasil é por Israel, ninguém pode rasgar a Bíblia") and delivered a Brazilian flag in a symbolic act, receiving in return a flag of Israel from the authorities.
 On the same occasion, Hasselmann delivered a document signed by the International Community Brazil & Israel, showing the support of the Brazilian people and recognizing the sovereignty of the Israelis over Jerusalem, referring to the city as their "eternal capital".